sgmills365/Data-Modeling-Index-Copy-/README.md

 .. include:: /images/data-model-normalized.rst

-> See :ref: "data-modeling-referencing" for the strengths and weaknesses of using references.
+> See :ref: `data-modeling-referencing` for the strengths and weaknesses of using references.

 ###**Embedded Data**
 ~~~~~~~~~~~~~